desmarais-lab/IPTM/README.md

-# SU16
+# IPTM
-This repository is used for my research during summer 2016.
+This repository is used for my research since summer 2016.